Anne Hampton Brewster: Career

 Anne Hampton Brewster's work consisted of books, diaries, notes/letters, articles, and journals.
 Many of her articles come from the time she spent in Rome writing for American Newspapers.
 They were published in American newspapers such as the Philadelphia Evening Bulletin, the Bother Advertiser, and the New York World.
 Her short stories, such as St. Martins Summer and others, were written for magazines such as Blackwood's.
-Her letter recipients consisted mainly of Thomas Buchanan Read (painter Poet), Amelia B. Edwards (author and archaeologist), Grace Greenwood(Pseudonym), and Benjamin Brewster(her brother).
+Her letter recipients consisted mainly of Thomas Buchanan Read (painter/poet), Amelia B. Edwards (author and archaeologist), Grace Greenwood (pseudonym), and Benjamin Brewster (her brother).
 The diaries on file go from 1845 to 1892.
 Annes published papers include a section with documents signed by Abraham Lincoln, W. T. Sherman, James Madison, and others.

+During her twenty-four years in Rome, Brewster witnessed the gradual unification of Italy and the influx of thousands of American artists, who sought inspiration from Italy's storied sites and landscapes.
+The record of her publications proves that, as a tireless correspondent, the reach of her curiosity was extensive.
+She wrote about the worlds of art and culture, including around-the-clock, detailed accounts of the latest productions and lives of artists, as well as the performances of musicians.
+She wrote exhaustively for a wide variety of American newspapers, including the Philadelphia Evening Bulletin, the Daily Evening Telegraph (Philadelphia), the Boston Daily Advertiser, the Chicago Daily News, the New York World, and the Newark Courier.
+She also befriended archaeologies, including Rodolfo Lanciani (1845-1929), who alerted her to discoveries before they were officially made public.
+As a result, she became one of the first people in the modern era to see the newly discovered Hellenistic Seated Boxer, which may have been displayed at the Baths of Constantine but was carefully buried in late antiquity.
+She was also one of the first to study the Sarcophagus of Larthia Sciantia (3rd century BCE), a masterpiece of Etruscan art, shortly after it had been found in Chiusi and brought to Rome for analysis.
+Brewster conveyed not only the facts of her discoveries to the American public but also her unvarnished excitement at seeing these masterpieces with her own eyes.

 Poetry was also something that Anne was a fan and writer of, although her poems aren't as well known as her other works.
 The Saturday Gazette was filled with many poems written by Anne but published under many different pen names.
 The various poems have no manuscript copies that can be found.
 The only proof of a poem that the Library Company owns is the poem "Up The Nile" by Joaquin Miller that has another version written by Anne Brewster.
 The poem illustrates a man fixation on earthly endeavors and shortfall of spirituality.